-The New Mexico Higher Education Department (NMHED) is a state entity that governs Luna Community College.
+The New Mexico Higher Education Department (NMHED) is a state entity that approves Luna Community College to grant degrees and certificates.
 The NMHED is committed to aggressive oversight of New Mexico's higher education institutions.
-Currently, Luna Community College has been place on Enhanced Fiscal Oversight with NMHED.
+Currently, Luna Community College has been placed on Enhanced Fiscal Oversight with NMHED.

+NEW MEXICO

-NEW MEXICO HIGHER EDUCATION DEPARTMENT
+HIGHER EDUCATION DEPARTMENT